-IB HISTORY OF THE AMERICAS HL I & II
+IB HISTORY OF THE AMERICAS HL AND IB HISTORY SL

-Offered at East Mecklenburg, Harding University, Myers Park, North Mecklenburg, West Charlotte
+Offered at East Mecklenburg, Harding University, Myers Park, North Mecklenburg, West Charlotte two years, satisfies the North Carolina graduation requirement for American History and world history.

 IB History focuses on historical events in the world from multiple perspectives and contexts, with a particular emphasis on history of North, Central, and South America.
 The course approaches history thematically, considering such concepts as national revolutions, civil rights movements, and rise of dictatorships.
-The course, taught over two years, satisfies the North Carolina graduation requirement for American History and world history.
+The course, taught over